How Rare Is Your Myers-Briggs® Personality Type?

 It’s a Tie!
 INFJs and ENFJs are the Rarest Male Personality Types

-Men who value Intuition, Feeling, and Judging only make up 2.8% of the male population combined!
+Men who value Intuition, Feeling, and Judging only make up a mere 2.8% of the male population combined!
 Insightful and empathetic, these types have a desire to draw their communities towards progress and change.
 Because of their future-oriented, abstract focus, they aim to motivate people towards a vision or picture of how they want the future to be.
-They have a knack for understanding how to move people on an emotional level.
+They have a knack for understanding how to inspire people on an emotional level.

 You can find out more about these two personality types here: 10 Talents of the INFJ and ENFJ Personality Types